 - Acceptance.
 This is the portion of a contract that determines whether both parties have agreed to the terms of the offer.
 There is normally a time frame within which the offer must be accepted.

 - Consideration.
 This is the “payment” portion of the contract.
 Party A desires something from Party B, so Party B will provide that good or service for certain consideration from Party A, which is usually a monetary amount.

 - Legality.
 This ensures a contract is legally binding.
 This is subject to local jurisdiction, where a contractual obligation will be met.

 - Capacity.
 Both parties signing a contract must have adequate capacity to do so and cannot be in a position that renders them unable to sign a contract without understanding or under duress.

 - Mutuality.
 This term means that both parties understand what they are agreeing to, and both parties are in agreement that no misrepresentations have been made by either party.
 In other words, both parties completely understand the terms of the agreement.
 This may also be referred to as mutual consent.

 As long as a contract contains these six elements, it is a legally enforceable agreement.
+All contracts do have some clauses that cannot be skipped.
+Read this blog to remove your fear of understanding contractual clauses.
 However, when working with digital contracts, there are some practices you’ll want to avoid completely.